Atem Kuol Atem

-Atem Kuol Atem Bol (born 24 December 1991) is a South Sudanese basketball player for the Northside Wizards of the NBL1 North.
+Atem Kuol Atem Bol (born 24 December 1991) is a South Sudanese basketball player who last played for the Ipswich Force of the NBL1 North.

 Early life

 Atem was born in Bor, South Sudan.
 He and his family spent four years in the Kakuma refugee camp in Kenya before moving to Sydney, Australia, where he was introduced to basketball by his high school teacher.
 He started to take the sport seriously when he was offered a scholarship to Illawarra Sports High School in Wollongong, and from there he earned a scholarship to Northern Oklahoma College in the United States.
 Atem was on the 2012–13 roster at North Oklahoma College, but he was forced to redshirt the season, which made him re-think his commitment and ultimately led to him deciding not to return to the program for the 2013–14 season.